KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 Of course you can build your own dependency resolving, however think twice before doing so.
 There might be a great dependency manager available you can use to implement your plugins.

-Atfastlanewe use RubyGems and bundler to make it easy for people to distribute and use plugins.
+At _fastlane_ we use RubyGems and bundler to make it easy for people to distribute and use plugins.
 As a result there are already[120 third party plugins](https://rubygems.org/search?utf8=%E2%9C%93&query=fastlane-plugin-)available within just a few months.

 ## Wrapping up